Advice for people using public rights of way

 - Stay on paths and keep dogs on a lead around livestock (they may also be rearing young) and away from other people or dogs.

-- Remember cyclists and horse riders are only legally allowed on public bridleways, so should not use public footpaths.
+- Cyclists and horse riders are only legally allowed on public bridleways, so should not use public footpaths.
 By law cyclists must give way to all other users.
 To help you, bridleways are marked with blue arrows and footpaths with yellow arrows to mark the route through the countryside.